 Every financial year government has targets of divestment i.e. it has to sell part of its holding in Central public sector units.
 This brings in money to the government to be used for more beneficial/welfare purpose and also forces the PSUs to be more accountable to its shareholders.
 The experience of divesting through CPSE ETF has been smart and efficient for government leading to the launch of second ETF – Bharat 22.

 The timing is also conducive as the stock markets are trading at life time highs and sentiments are quite positive, this would help government to easily sell the ETF.

 Also Read: 13 Investments to Generate Regular Income

 Stocks part of Bharat 22

 L&T and ITC have the highest weightage in Bharat 22 index at 32.3%.
 While in terms of Sectors Industrials has weightage of 22.5% followed by Finance & Utilities at 20% each.

 The table below gives you the stocks part of Bharat 22 index.

 |Rural Electrification Corporation||Finance||Government||1.30%|

 How to Subscribe to Bharat 22 ETF?

 ICICI Prudential AMC is the ETF manager for the fund and Asia Index Private Limited (a joint venture between BSE and S&P Global) would be the index provider.
 The index will be balanced annually.
-The dates for Bharat 22 IPO has still not been announced but is expected to be launched soon.
+The Bharat 22 IPO is open for subscription from November 15 to 17, 2017.
 You can subscribe in the same manner as you do for any IPO through ASBA.
 On listing you can buy as you buy any other other stock!